RBinsonB/simulation/README.md

   * **power_source** (`array[str]`) -- List of topic of power sources.
   * **power_load** (`double`) -- Idle power load

+ * Publications
+   TODO

+### SensorPowerSystemPlugin
+The sensor power system plugin pairs with the RechargeableBatteryPlugin to give selected a power load that will drain the battery.
+Sensors can be deactivated to save power (as it is often the case on real space missions).
+When the battery is too low, the sensors managed by the plugin will also be deactivated.

+TODO: documents fully SensorPowerSystemPlugin

 #### How to setup the plugin
 The plugin needs to be attached to a model.
 Example below: